amadeus4dev/developer-guides/docs/resources/flights.md

 ```
 ## Return fare rules

 The [Flight Offers Price API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-price) confirms the final price and availability of a fare.
 It also returns detailed fare rules, including the cancellation policy and other information.
+In addition to this, a `X-HTTP-Method-Override` header parameter is required.
 To get the fare rules, add the parameter `include=detailed-fare-rules` to your API call, as shown below:

 ```bash
 POST https://test.api.amadeus.com/v1/shopping/flight-offers/pricing?include=detailed-fare-rules